cloudmesh-community/book/chapters/arch.md

 infrastructure providers, platform developers, and software architects using platforms and or infrastructure services.

-The typical triangular diagram (see +@fig:iaas-triangle) is often used to represent it.
+The typical triangular diagram (see @fig:iaas-triangle) is often used to represent it.

 ![Infrastructure as a Service](images/architecture-iaas.png){#fig:iaas-triangle}